dhirajsriram/Pokedex-React-V2/README.md

 ```
 ### Listing

-The listing pages follow the follwing url: */results/(type)* where type may be any of the following
+The listing pages follow the following url: */results/(type)* where type may be any of the following

 <table align="center">
   <tr>